During the course of last 2-3 years, Airbnb has disrupted the property rental Industry. Will this innovation propagate to the Prefab House Industry?

 We believe that this premium module can effectively replace a ÖÖD module for the purpose of Airbnb renting.

-We asked the producer to made a price offer for us, based on our custom design.
+We asked the producer to make a price offer to us, based on our custom design.

 In order to get a fair comparison, we replicated the exact interior layout of the ÖÖD modules.